-The Midwest Faculty Seminar invites faculty from the University of Chicago with twenty-four Midwest liberal arts colleges into an on-going conversation on interdisciplinary scholarly debates.
-Each year, the University of Chicago hosts four Midwest Faculty Seminars, consisting of three days of formal presentations, interspersed with small groups discussions.
-These programs, attended by 15-25 faculty, are intended to excite intense intellectual consideration of new scholarship by both University faculty presenters and liberal arts college faculty participants.
-The topics are intended to encourage cross-disciplinary discussion and inspire new avenues for research, teaching, and collaboration.
-One of the four topics each year will be dedicated to the examination of a particular text that has influenced thinking and teaching in a variety of fields.
+The Midwest Faculty Seminars began in 1995 with a grant from the Mellon Foundation.
+Though currently on hiatus, the MFS, in the years since its inception, invited faculty members from twenty-four Midwest liberal arts colleges into an on-going conversation on interdisciplinary topics of scholarly and social importance.
+The MFS hosted four Seminars per year, consisting of three days of formal presentations, interspersed with small groups discussions.
+These programs, attended by 15-25 faculty, were intended to excite intense intellectual consideration of new scholarship by both University faculty presenters and liberal arts college faculty participants.
+The discussions inspired new avenues for research, teaching, and collaboration.
 Previous topics have included Climate Change Across the Disciplines, The Future of Higher Education, Islam and/in the West, and Ralph Ellison’s Invisible Man.